CodeWringer/ambersteel/documents/en/ruleset/rules.md

 #### Berserking (End)
 Whether as a well-honed skill and way of life, or through a disappointing childhood of misery and pain, berserking is a talent for fighting angrily and recklessly.
 It allows a fighter to keep fighting at surprising strength, even when wounded.

 However, the price for this strength is steep.
-The chance of death is greatly raised for anyone who embraces this way of fighting.
+The chance of death is greatly increased for anyone who embraces this way of fighting.

 | Level | Name                 | AP | **Ob**  | Effect(s)          | Condition(s) |
 | ----- | -------------------- | -- | ------- | ------------------ | ------------ |